 How to get mobile internet in the middle of nowhere

-A booster is an antenna or small box which fixes to the roof of your motorhome/ campervan and boosts any wifi signal it receives, allowing you to get a better connection (such as 3G or 4G).
+A signal booster is an antenna or small box which fixes to the roof of your motorhome/ campervan and boosts any wifi signal it receives, allowing you to get a better connection (such as 3G or 4G).

-We’ve used one of these on the boat for years, and they are very good.
+We used one of these on the boat for years, and they are very good.
 I really like that this system can be powered by either 12v or 240v- perfect for mobile wifi when wild camping or using on campsites.
 If you’re unsure, there are installers who can fit motorhome wifi to your vehicle.

 How much internet data do we use?

-However, to give you a rough idea, we recently spent 2 weeks touring Germany, Switzerland and France and we used less than 25GB of data- I know because we didn’t need to swap sim cards.
+To give you a rough idea, I often use around 40GB, but recently spent 2 weeks touring Germany, Switzerland and France and used less than 25 gb of data!
+(I don’t think I uploaded many YouTube videos during that time!)

 Beware the new roaming rules which have come into place since Brexit.
 Most networks now have a 25GB data cap, so even if you have unlimited data in the UK, you probably won’t in Europe.

-If you’re data capped, there are a couple of things you can do to increase your internet options:
+If you’re data-capped, there are a couple of things you can do to increase your internet options:

-- Have a couple of sim cards (if you’re touring long-term, you can buy a local sim from a supermarket- just make sure it’s data compatible and not phone only.)
+• Have a couple of sim cards (if you’re touring long-term, you can buy a local sim from a supermarket- just make sure it’s data compatible and not phone only.)

-- Have a couple of dongles and sim cards if there are a few of you or you need to work (expensive, but effective)
+• Have a couple of dongles and sim cards if there are a few of you or you need to work (expensive, but effective)

-- Use wifi in cafes and restaurants- Mcdonald’s is always a sure bet in Europe!
+• Use wifi in cafes and restaurants- McDonald’s is always a sure bet in Europe!

 The other thing we do which helps a lot is to try to download as much as possible before we travel.
-Jade uses Spotify and Youtube for music, but we ask her to download a playlist before we go (while in the UK) so it’s not using data as we travel.
+Jade uses Spotify and Youtube for online games and music, but we ask her to download a playlist before we go (while in the UK) so it’s not using data as we travel.

 We also download several movies and TV show episodes onto our iPads so we don’t need to do it while abroad.
 After that, it’s only really live sporting events which we will stream/watch.